Nature on our doorstep: the art of British natural history

 Humans have also directly contributed to this variety of wildlife.
 During the age of exploration in the late eighteenth and nineteenth centuries, a search for new species both for science and economic benefit led to the introduction of a great number of plants from all over the world - including a number of pests and invasive species.

-'Our goal with this exhibition is to open up the Museum Archives and showcase some of the immensely rich representations of British natural history that we have in our collections,' Andrea says.
+Andrea said at the time, 'Our goal with this exhibition is to open up the Museum Archives and showcase some of the immensely rich representations of British natural history that we have in our collections.

 'We may not have the larger, more impressive mammals such as giraffes or elephants, but there is a deep sense of attachment and familiarity to our own wildlife, like badgers, deer and hedgehogs.'

 Andrea documented the artworks included in the exhibition, plus additional highlights from the collection, in her book, The Art of British Natural History.

 Before photography, illustration was the only visual medium available to help scientists record and understand the details of the natural world.
 Much of the artwork produced was not for decorative purposes, but to aid in identification and classification.

 The natural history illustrations at the Museum represent over 300 years of history in the British Isles.
 Behind each flourish of the illustrator's hand there are stories and meanings, easily overlooked by the casual observer.

 During the eighteenth century, accurate illustrations of the natural world became crucial to advancing scientific knowledge.
 It was ideal to have an image alongside descriptive text, to provide the fullest possible account of the subject.